getkanchi/kanchi/README.md

 Kanchi expects a Celery broker (RabbitMQ or Redis) and (if desired) PostgreSQL to be managed separately—point `CELERY_BROKER_URL` and `DATABASE_URL` to the infrastructure you already run.

 Migrations run automatically on startup.

+### Pickle payloads (opt-in)

+Kanchi rejects pickle-serialized messages by default for safety.
+If your Celery producers emit `application/x-python-serialize`, set `ENABLE_PICKLE_SERIALIZATION=true` only when you fully trust all producers and the broker.
+See `pickle.md` for a short rundown.

 ### Authentication